clackary/EvalSystem/README.md

   The Promotion and Tenure report is a report that shows the student evals for the course, and how the professor did based on those students opinions as well as supplying a chart that shows how they did compared to other semesters.
 It also has other important information, though most of this information is really only necessary for the dean.
 To see more, take a look on chitester.

 ## The Project So Far...
 This project has passed through a number of groups at this point, and keeping track of what happened when is somewhat difficult.
 What follows is my best reconstruction of the project's timeline as of spring 2017:

 Summer 2016: The project began.
 It was first made within .NET, but there appears to be very little documentation.
 In the current file structure these files can be found in Old->.NET-Project->CS Eval

 Fall 2016: The second group took over the project.
 The backend technology was changed from .NET to NodeJS and much of their time was spent converting the project.
 Luckilly, this group did leave a fair amount of documentation behind.
 The explainations of each piece are generally good, though there seems to be little in the way of descriptions of how the pieces fit together.
 Additionally, there are a couple of important notes missing, such as there being no mention of the heroku API that was being used in some of the files.
 There were also a number of SQL files to add tables to the database, but little to no explaination of what they were for.
 How much of this group's work was simply converting to the new technology and how much focused on expanding the project, I am not sure.

 Spring 2017: The technology requirements again changed.
 Now the technology to be used is AngularJS.
 As such, much of the focus has been on converting existing files to the new technology.

 ## File structure explaination
-###Overview of current folders:
+### Overview of current folders:
-		API:
+#### API:
 Content: The API used to allow comunication between the frontend and the database.
 Notes: The API is written in PHP and must be hosted on a web server.
 Additionally, file paths and API calls will have to be updated to point to where it is hosted.
 The paths that need to be changed are in the following files:
-				***List files here***
-			***I'm aware this folder doesn't currently exist, but I'd like to add it when we hand over the project***

-		Controllers
+#### Controllers:
 Content: The AngularJS controllers used in the Views.
 Notes:

-		CSS
+#### CSS
 Content: The CSS files used by the Views.
 Notes:

-		DatabaseCreation
+#### DatabaseCreation
 Content: A series of SQL scripts used to construct a local database.
 Each script both creates the table named in the script and populates it with test data.
 Notes: It wouldn't hurt to ask Chitester for an updated data dump to insert into each table.
 I would also recommend setting up the database on a remote server instead of just working with a local one.
 (Might actually be required for the API to work.)
 We (spring 2017) spoke to Rob Hilton about setting it up on Titan and did so with minimal fuss.
-			***Need to clean this folder out some and move SQL scripts scattered throughout the project into it***
-			***Does 22_Functions_StoredProcs have all of both?***
+*Need to clean this folder out some and move SQL scripts scattered throughout the project into it* *Does 22_Functions_StoredProcs have all of both?*

-		Includes
+#### Includes
 Content: Javascript libraries used by the rest of the project.
 Notes:

-		Old
+#### Old
 Content: The old files inherited from the previous group.
 Notes: These are all the out dated .NET and NodeJS files.

-		Views
+#### Views
 Content: The web pages that users will see and interact with.
 Notes:

 ### Code conventions
+*List code conventions here*

 ### Database changes
 List of added tables

 List of added stored procedures

 // *****************************************************************